HomePropertiesSellAboutVideosArticlesPodcastQuizzesContactFree Consultation

 How does Panama City compare to other Latin American cities for expats?

-According to Mayor Mizrachi, Panama City uniquely combines colonial UNESCO heritage, accessible rainforest, Pacific coastline, and modern financial district within three square kilometers.
-Most global cities offer only one of these elements.
+According to Mayor Mizrachi, Panama City uniquely combines colonial UNESCO heritage in Casco Viejo, accessible tropical rainforest by the Panama Canal, Pacific coastline, and a modern financial district within three square kilometers.
+Most global cities offer only one of these elements, making Panama's lifestyle density genuinely unmatched in Latin America while offering complete dollarization and territorial taxation that other countries cannot match.

 Key Statistics